-The Chesapeake Bay Reduction Fishery Cap limits allowable harvest from the Chesapeake Bay by the reduction fishery.
+The annual total allowable harvest from the Chesapeake Bay by the reduction fishery is limited to no more than 51,000 mt.
 The intent of the Cap is to prevent all of the reduction fishery harvest from occurring in the Chesapeake Bay, a critical nursery area for Atlantic menhaden.
-Harvest for reduction purposes shall be prohibited within the Chesapeake Bay when 100% of the cap is harvested from Chesapeake Bay, which is defined as areas shoreward of the Chesapeake Bay
+Harvest for reduction purposes shall be prohibited within the Chesapeake Bay when 100% of the cap is harvested from Chesapeake Bay, which is defined as areas shoreward of the Chesapeake Bay Bridge Tunnel.

-Bridge Tunnel.
 Harvest above the Cap in any given year will be deducted from the next year's allowable harvest.
-Should quota reconciliation be chosen in Section 4.3.3, it does not apply to the Chesapeake Bay Reduction Fishery Cap meaning overages are not forgiven if the coastwide TAC is not exceeded.
 Furthermore, unused quota from a region or state cannot be transferred to the Cap to reduce an overage.
-In recent years, reduction harvest in the Chesapeake Bay has consistently underperformed the 87,216 mt cap, with less than 45,000 mt harvest in 2014 and 2016 and less than 50,000 mt harvested in 2015.
+Any amount of un-landed fish under the Cap cannot be rolled over into the subsequent year.
+As a result, the Cap in a given year cannot exceed 51,000 mt.